ccTokens/Smart-Contract/Guide for Smart Contracts Verification.md

 STEP 1: Verify that the smart contract codes on the GitHub code repository are of the same version as the codes audited
 ---
 M-Tokens smart contract GitHub repository: https://GitHub.com/mtokens.
-Commit ID is xxx (to be provided)
+Commit ID is `5c490c2`.

-The subject audited in the PeckShield Audit Report also targets commit ID: xxx (to be provided)
+The subject audited in the [PeckShield Audit Report](https://xxx) also targets commit ID `5c490c2`.

 It can be confirmed that the two are of the same version upon taking the steps above.